-Fed Rate Cut Outlook 2026 - reflects ongoing discussions around financial markets, investor activity, and sector performance.
+Fed Rate Cut Outlook 2026 - reflects ongoing market developments, investor sentiment, and trading activity across US financial markets.
 Friday’s jobs report showed a robust labor market, reducing the urgency for the Federal Reserve to lower interest rates.
 The data also highlighted persistent cost-of-living pressures, suggesting the central bank’s primary challenge may shift from fighting inflation to managing affordability.
 This development could keep borrowing costs higher for longer than markets anticipate.

 Live News